 10. Brain and Nervous System Development: Cholesterol is extraordinarily important for babies & children as they develop their brain and nervous system.
 Over half of the brain is composed of saturated fats and cholesterol.
 Interestingly, one of the richest sources of cholesterol is mother’s milk, which also contains a special enzyme that helps the baby metabolize and use this nutrient.

 Cholesterol is one of the most powerful healing foods and molecules your body can ingest and produce.
 The problem lies in the oxidation of cholesterol from high levels of free radicals and high firing inflammatory pathways.
 The key to preventing and reversing heart disease is to put out the inflammatory fires.

-What have you learned over the years in relationship to cholesterol and heart disease?
+If you want to know more about what to look for, such as LDL Pattern A and pattern B and what form of LDL is a problem than read this article here What have you learned over the years in relationship to cholesterol and heart disease?
 Would love to hear your comments.